mvollmer/foreman-cockpit/README.md

 ```

 [ More precisely, we only need to install "cockpit-ws" on the machine
-  where Foreman was installed, and on the machines that we want to
+  where Satellite was installed, and on the machines that we want to
   access via Cockpit, we need to install whatever bits of Cockpit we
   actually want, but not "cockpit-ws".
 ]